DWilliamZero/react-stocks-app/README.md

 # Killer Kwotes
-Is A responsive web app that allows the user to seach stock quotes, charts, and finacial data.
+Is a responsive web app that allows the user to seach stock quotes, charts, and finacial data.

 ## **Description:**
 Killer Kwotes provides real-time (15-minute delay) stock quotes using the IEX api.
 Users can add stocks to their watchlist, see price data, chart data, and in-depth company information.